 Q: May I keep money or guns in my SDB?

-A: While there is no law against storing money or guns in a SDB, your rental agreement prohibit the storage of explosives, liquor, narcotics, or any property of an illegal, malodorous or destructive nature.
+A: While there is no law against storing money or guns in a SDB, your rental agreement prohibits the storage of explosives, liquor, narcotics, or any property of an illegal, malodorous or destructive nature.

 Q: Can the IRS get into my box?

 A: IRS representatives cannot arbitrarily gain access to your box.
 However, they can serve a Levy and a Notice of Seizure requiring us to freeze the box.
 The IRS then requests that you open the box in the presence of its representatives.
-IF you refuse, a court order must be issued, requiring the box to be forced open and contents impounded.
+If you refuse, a court order must be issued, requiring the box to be forced open and contents impounded.